 The other way to sell on Shopify without inventory is via dropshipping.

 Dropshipping is a business model where you don’t manufacture, purchase, store or deliver any products.
-Instead, you promote somebody else’s goods on your online store and, every time an order for a product is made, you pass the details onto the supplier of them.
+Instead, you promote somebody else’s goods on your online store and, every time an order for a product is made, you pass this on to that supplier.
 The supplier then charges you — and ships the goods to your customer.

 As with print-on-demand selling, you make your profit by marking up on the cost of the product charged by the dropshipping supplier.